snewhouse/katacoda-scenarios/cli_bootcamp/markdown/16_renaming_files.md

 earth.txt  heaven.txt  riches
 ```

 In this example we create a new file ('rags') and move it to a new location and in the process change the name (to 'riches').

 So `mv` can rename a file as well as move it.
 The logical extension of this is using `mv` to rename a file without moving it (you have to use `mv` to do this as Unix does not have a separate 'rename' command):

 ```bash
 learner@host01:~/learning_unix$ mv temp/riches temp/rags
 ```

+`mv temp/riches temp/rags`{{execute}}